aws-samples/pgp-decryption-for-transfer-family/README.md

   `wget https://github.com/aws-samples/pgp-decryption-for-transfer-family/blob/main/setupEnvironment.sh https://github.com/aws-samples/pgp-decryption-for-transfer-family/blob/main/IAM_Policies.zip`

-- Run this command to create the required IAM policies and Lambda layer:
+- Run this command to create the required IAM roles and Lambda layer:

   `./setupEnvironment.sh`

-### IAM - Manual Creation of Two Required IAM Roles using AWS Console
-- After running the setupEnvironment.sh script mentioned above, navigate to IAM -> Roles within the AWS Management Console.

-_Transfer Family Managed Workflow Role_
-- Click "Create Role"
-- Select "AWS Service" and then search and select "Transfer"
-- Click "Next"
-- Select the following permissions policies:
-  - PGPDecryptionManagedWorkflowPolicy
-  - PGPDecryptionTransferFamilyPolicy
-- Click "Next"
-- Name the role (Example: PGPDecryptionManagedWorkflowRole)
-- Click "Create Role"

-_Lambda Function Execution Role_
-- Click "Create Role"
-- Select "AWS Service" and then select "Lambda"
-- Click "Next"
-- Select the following permissions policies:
-  - PGPDecryptionCloudWatchPolicy
-  - PGPDecryptionS3Policy
-  - PGPDecryptionSecretsManagerPolicy
-  - PGPDecryptionTransferFamilyPolicy
-- Click "Next"
-- Name the role (Example: PGPDecryptionLambdaExecutionRole)
-- Click "Create Role"

 ### Deploying Custom Transfer Family Identity Provider (OPTIONAL)
 - NOTE: If you already have a Transfer Family server in place that you want to use, or if you don't want to use a custom IDP, you can ignore this step.
 However, this project does require that you have a Transfer Family server running within your AWS account, so if you don't currently have one, I'd recommend deploying this CloudFormation stack as it will create the Transfer Family server + all the required IAM policies for you.